 These are just two examples; there are many different areas of practice that you can work in.
 You’ll need to learn more about each area and demonstrate the values relevant to each one.
 If you want to spend your time uniting broken families and making sure children have good homes, you’re unlikely to function well in the sometimes-high powered arena of commercial law.
-Likewise, if you’re fascinated by money and the inner workings of institutions, taking on immigration cases may not be your cup of tea.
+Likewise, if you’re motivated by money and fascinated by the inner workings of institutions, taking on immigration or human rights cases may not be your cup of tea.

 It’s safe to say that if you want a career as a lawyer you have to work hard.
 You already know that you’ll need the top grades in the class to enter the profession and that required level of excellence persists throughout.
 Here are a few things that you should be aware of:

 - Long and irregular hours – in some areas of law, particularly once you are established, you may not work a nine-to-five day.
+Lawyers frequently have to work late nights, especially before case/deal deadlines.
 Weekend working can also be commonplace.

 - Predictability – in some areas of law such as criminal and family, you may receive work unexpectedly or at short notice.
 Plans with friends will frequently need to be rearranged, and you may have to give up weekends and evenings in order to deal with the workload.